Public charge rule: Conditions for denial

 Individuals who have physical or mental ailments along with pregnant women are most likely to be proposed as a public charge.
 Immigrants who were found with physical or mental ailments were prospective for exclusion.
 Their ailments were seen to affect their ability to obtain employment and thus qualified them as a public charge.

-Unmarried pregnant women seeking to migrate into the United States was presumed a public charge on account of their condition, both in the early twentieth and early twenty-first century.
+Unmarried pregnant women seeking to migrate into the United States were presumed a public charge on account of their condition, both in the early twentieth and early twenty-first century.
 These women were excluded from entry and were barred from arriving into the United States.
 In recent years, pregnant Mexican women visiting United States doctors present doctor's notes confirming they have prepaid their bills in order to cross the border.

 In addition, child-rearing amongst immigrant women is also presumptive causes of public charge.
 Although support for children was legal, undocumented women were denied legal citizenship due to the public assistance that their children received.
 In these cases and those of physical and mental ailments would render an obligation to government however, the government sought no obligation in this manner.

 Immigrants who arrived with only twenty-five to forty dollars and with no source of employment were deemed liable to become a public charge.
 Immigrants were investigated through means of competent evidence.